-Azerbaijan is governed under the constitution of 1995.
+Azerbaijan is governed under the constitution of 1995 as amended.
 The president is the head of state and is elected by popular vote to a five-year term.
 He appoints the prime minister, who is the head of government; the prime minister is confirmed by the National Assembly.
 The members of the popularly elected, 125-seat unicameral National Assembly serve five-year terms.
 The country is divided into 59 administrative divisions or rayons, 11 cities, and one autonomous republic.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.